Spectral and dynamical results related to certain non-integer base expansions on the unit interval: Introduction and main results

+\item Point (i) implies that the function $u_1$ constructed in Proposition \ref{prop:u1} is, up to a constant factor, the unique $L^1$ eigenfunction of $\T$ corresponding to the eigenvalue $1$.
 We note that Parry \cite{Pa} also obtained an explicit formula for $u_1$ in an even more general case.
-For $q=1$ (see \eqref{1}), an exponential decay in sup norm with the same exponent has been previously obtained in \cite{HMS2}, but using a slightly different approach (we will explain it in a moment) and with a very different method concerning the convergence.
+For $q=1$ (see \eqref{1}), an exponential decay in sup norm with the same exponent as ours has been previously obtained in \cite{HMS2}, but using a slightly different approach (we will explain it in a moment) and with a very different method concerning the convergence.
 Namely, let

 be the $\beta$-expansion (with $q=1$) of an absolutely continuous random variable $X$ on the unit interval.
 Then \cite{HMS2} analyses the convergence rate of the PDF of the scaled remainder $\sum_{k=1}^\infty X_{m+k} \beta^{-k}$ when $m$ tends to infinity to the asymptotic distribution $u_1$.
 If the density of $X$ is $f$, then $\T^m f$ is nothing but the density associated with the above scaled remainder.